| |

 Why make handcrafted bitters?

 First of all, a variety of bitters can be hard to find.
-Where I live, you can pretty much only find basic aromatic bitters in the store.
+Most supermarkets only carry basic aromatic bitters.
 If you make your own, you can infuse them with any type of spice or herb you prefer.

 When infusing fruit peels into bitters, buy organic.
-You don’t want to ingest pesticides.
+You don’t want to infuse pesticides into your final product.
 Wash well.

 The soundtrack to this video was heavily inspired by the Old Timey Bar Music playlist on Spotify.
 I highly recommend you listen to it whilst making these drinks.